About Sibs and Kids Weekend

 Frequently asked questions

-Participants that register during the pre-registration period will have an easier and quicker check-in process after arriving for the weekend.
-A list of special events will be sent to the email address that was entered during registration and events with participant limits will be filled first with those who pre-register.
+Participants the register during the pre-registration period will have an easier and quicker check-in process after arriving for the weekend.
+A list of special events will be sent to the email address that was entered during registration.
+Events with participant limits will fill up fast, so pre-registering will give you access to sign up first.

 For students that live off-campus, there may or may not be a limit depending on the policy of the individual landlord or housing corporation.

-There are also meal options available for purchase on the registration.
+Registration is $35 during the pre-registration period and $50 afterwards.
+There are also meal options available for purchase on the registration

-Participants can be paid for using the ActivePay link in the registration form!
+Participants can pay using the ActivePay link in the registration form.

 Sleeping arrangements for siblings/kids are the responsibility of the respective CMU student.
 For a CMU student that lives on campus, siblings will be able to sleep within the student's residence hall room.
 We ask that students talk to their roommates prior to the weekend to decide on an agreement regarding guests and sleeping arrangements.